PNNL-Comp-Mass-Spec/Mage/README.md

 ## Mage File Processor

-Mage File Processor can be used to copy files from a series of analysis job or dataset folders to your local computer.
+Mage File Processor can be used to copy files from a series of analysis job or dataset directories to your local computer.
 The program can either copy each file individually, or it can combine a series of files into a single file.

-An alternative mode of operation is to search a local folder on your computer to find matching files, then either copy those files to a new folder, or process those files to combine the data into a single file.
+An alternative mode of operation is to search a local directory on your computer to find matching files, then either copy those files to a new directory, or process those files to combine the data into a single file.

 When combining MSGF+, X!Tandem, or SEQUEST result files together, you can